Khan/perseus/README.md

 These are defined in src/widgets/number-input.jsx, and registered at the bottom of that file.
 That file is then require'd by src/all-widgets.js.

+## Mini-Projects

+Want to help out?
+Here are some well-scoped problems for you:
+- **Allow validation of user input for the renderer:** At the moment, we have a file, test.html, which has an editor on the left and a renderer on the right.
+  On the top-left is a "Score" button which allows you to see in the console what is returned `{correct: true, empty: false, message: "hi"}` given the input on the renderer.
+Essentially you'd be moving the logic behind that "Score" button to the big, currently disabled, green "Check Answer" button.
+On checking, it should show the smiley (if correct), shake (if wrong) and show a message (if there is one, whether it is right, wrong, or ungraded).
+Then rather than go to the next problem, if clicked again, it should reset the page to what it originally was before user input.

 ## Questions?

 This was written rather hastily, and is probably not in-depth enough to